This document is for Celery's development version, which can be significantly different from previous releases. Get the stable docs here: 3.1.

 $ tar xvfz celery-0.0.0.tar.gz $ cd celery-0.0.0 $ python setup.py build # python setup.py install

-The last command must be executed as a privileged user if you are not currently using a virtualenv.
+The last command must be executed as a privileged user if you aren’t currently using a virtualenv.

 Using the development version¶